 What attracts many visitors from all over the world is the Adriatic coast.
 Croatian coastline is known as the coastline of a thousand islands.
 The Croatian coast is one of the most rugged coastlines in the Mediterranean and in the world.
 Pleasant stay and sailing throughout the year is enabled due to mild Mediterranean climate with many sunny days.

 When we talk about Croatian Adriatic and its sailing regions, we determine North, Middle and South Adriatic.
-More about areas in which you can spend your sailing holidays in Croatia you can check on the following pages.
+More about sailing areas and which one would be ideal for your holidays in Croatia you can find here.